TheoMichelot/TheoMichelot.github.io/_pages/talks.md

 "moveHMM: an R package for modelling animal movement with hidden Markov models"\\
 Seminar at the Australian Antarctic Division, Hobart, Australia.
 June 2016.
+Seminar at the Sea Mammal Research Unit, St Andrews, UK.
+November 2015.

 "Hidden Markov models for animal movement and other ecological data".\\
 Three-day workshop held in Mossel Bay, South Africa.
 March 2016.\\
 [Workshop report](http://oceans-research.com/news/report-workshop-hidden-markov-models-animal-movement-ecological-data/)

-"moveHMM: an R package for modelling animal movement with hidden Markov models"\\
-Seminar at the Sea Mammal Research Unit, St Andrews, UK.
-November 2015.

 "A statistical introduction to animal movement modelling"\\
 Talk at the German Statistical Week, Hamburg, Germany.
 September 2015.